Nano ASP.NET SaaS Boilerplate

 Razor Pages

-The RazorApp project is a .NET web application which uses the same domain, infrastructure, and application code as the WebAPI if you generated a project with the single page app (spa) -ui option.
+The RazorApp project is a .NET web application which uses the same domain, infrastructure, and application code as the WebAPI.
 RazorApp is largely identical to WebAPI and it’s recommended to read about the WebAPI and .NET solution first.

-This guide will only cover the differences between using Razor Pages versus a single page app UI configuration (WebAPI).
+This guide will only cover the differences between using Razor Pages versus a single page app UI configuration (which generates WebAPI as the presentation layer).

 There are two major differences between a single page application (WebAPI) project and a Razor project, the first being the use of pages, and the second being that cookies are used as the primary authentication mechanism.

-When working with Razor pages, we must include a mapRazorPages directive in the top level program.
-With that, the framework will follow convention and check in the Pages folder to build routes to page resources.
+When working with Razor pages, a mapRazorPages directive is included in the top level program.
+The framework will follow convention and check in the Pages folder to build routes to page resources.

-Since we are working with a server-rendered multi-page environment, authorization needs to be approached in a fundamentally different manner.
-Cookies are more suitable than JWT tokens for multi-page authorization.
-There are three major changes needed to make this happen.
+Since we are working with a server-side rendered, multi-page environment, authorization is handled in a fundamentally different manner as cookies are more suitable than JWT tokens.
+Three major changes are needed to make this happen.

-In Service Collection Extensions, in the RazorApp project, the last section, Cookie Settings replaces JWT Settings.
-These changes reflect the necessary configuration for using Cookies within the project.
+In Service Collection Extensions, in the RazorApp project, the last section, Cookie Settings replaces JWT Settings and contain the necessary configuration for Cookies.

-Finally, there is a new Login Service, which uses the built in ASP Identity Sign In Manager to sign the user in.
+Lastly, a new Login Service uses ASP Identity Sign In Manager to sign the user in.
 Once a user is signed in, every page sent back to the user will include a cookie.
 This Login Service replaces the function of the Token Service, found in Infrastructure/Auth.

 Razor pages are views with a code-behind file, similar to controllers in MVC.
 Routes are based on the names of the folders, with the exception of the Shared folder, which contain the global layout and navigation elements.